The Characteristics of a Less Conventional Website with Examples

 FM & M Management

-With the advancement of scripting, more websites are starting to look flash-like.
+With the advancement of scripting, more websites are starting to look like it was done with flash.
 This site consists of a professionally taken image, with simple graphic elements overlaying on top of the image.
 Subtle animation and choice of colors, gives this site a contemporary look.

 FM & M Management